Home

 Always Was, Always Will Be, First Nations Land.
 Saying sorry and paying respects isn’t enough, please join me in paying the rent at www.paytherent.com

-Jamila Main is a prolific award-winning playwright making raw, joyful performance works infused with the survivalist humour of living in a queer, disabled body in chronic pain.
-Jamila has been writing and performing for the stage, screen, and livestream since 2016; working with Sydney Theatre Company, Darlinghurst Theatre Company, Malthouse Theatre Company, Adelaide Festival, Adelaide Cabaret Festival, State Theatre Company of South Australia, ArtsHouse, Back to Back Theatre, Vitalstatistix, Midsumma Festival, La Mama, ActNow Theatre, First Draft Gallery, Embrace Disability Arts Festival, Alter State Festival, Riverland Youth Theatre, and Carclew.
+Jamila has been writing and performing for the stage, screen, and livestream since 2017; working with Sydney Theatre Company, Darlinghurst Theatre Company, Malthouse Theatre Company, Adelaide Festival, Adelaide Cabaret Festival, State Theatre Company of South Australia, Arts House, Back to Back Theatre, Vitalstatistix, Midsumma Festival, La Mama, ActNow Theatre, First Draft Gallery, Embrace Disability Arts Festival, Alter State Festival, Riverland Youth Theatre, Geelong Arts Centre, and Carclew.

 Jamila is a proud disabled advocate.
 Jamila was a 2020-22 Co-Chair of the Equity Diversity Committee, and is a freelance access and inclusion consultant.
-Discussing disability in the arts, Jamila has been featured in Frankie magazine and interviewed Kate Mulvany for the This Is How We Do It podcast.
+Discussing disability in the arts, Jamila has been featured in Frankie magazine and interviewed Kate Mulvany for Playwriting Australia’s This Is How We Do It podcast.
 Jamila was also commissioned for the ground-breaking article On the Precipice: Theatre for the Isolated Audience (ArtsHub, 2020) and it’s follow up Why We Need Online Theatre After Lockdown (ArtsHub, 2021).

 In 2022 Jamila collaborated with award-winning visual artist Solomon Kammer on a series of visceral oil paintings depicting Jamila’s disabled body, with the series exhibited in Yavuz Gallery in Singapore, and selected portraits a finalist in the 2022 Archibald Prize and exhibited at Carriageworks for Sydney Contemporary.